top of page

 Oroveso in Norma

-“Bass-baritone Isaiah Musik-Ayala was a natural force as Oroveso, the leader of the Druids.
+“[Bass] Isaiah Musik-Ayala was a natural force as Oroveso, the leader of the Druids.
 His out-sized voice and earthen poise initiated us into ancient rites of blood and oak, and I quickly recalled his chilling triumph as John the Baptist in WBO’s recent Salome, in which he hurled mad prophecies from underground.”

 ~Repeat Performances, Adam Broner

-“Also delivering an outstanding and moving performance was bass-baritone Isaiah Musik-Ayala as Oroveso, Norma's father and leader of the Druids.
+“Also delivering an outstanding and moving performance was [bass] Isaiah Musik-Ayala as Oroveso, Norma's father and leader of the Druids.
 Musik-Ayala sang the role of John the Baptist in West Bay's "Salome" last spring, and his appearance in "Norma" is as impressive as it was in the earlier production.”

 ~Palo Alto Weekly, Renee Batti